G-force: Vertical

 Resistance to "negative" or "downward" g, which drives blood to the head, is much lower.
 This limit is typically in the -2 to -3 g0 range.
-This condition is sometimes referred to as red out where vision is figuratively reddened due to the blood-laden lower eyelid being pulled into the field of vision.
-Negative g is generally unpleasant and can cause damage.
+This condition is sometimes referred to as red out where vision is literally reddened due to the blood-laden lower eyelid being pulled into the field of vision.
+Negative g-force is generally unpleasant and can cause damage.
 Blood vessels in the eyes or brain may swell or burst under the increased blood pressure, resulting in degraded sight or even blindness.

 Horizontal

 The human body is better at surviving g-forces that are perpendicular to the spine.
 In general when the acceleration is forwards (subject essentially lying on their back, colloquially known as "eyeballs in"), a much higher tolerance is shown than when the acceleration is backwards (lying on their front, "eyeballs out") since blood vessels in the retina appear more sensitive in the latter direction.

 Early experiments showed that untrained humans were able to tolerate a range of accelerations depending on the time of exposure.
 This ranged from as much as 20 g0 for less than 10 seconds, to 10 g0 for 1 minute, and 6 g0 for 10 minutes for both eyeballs in and out.
 These forces were endured with cognitive facilities intact, as subjects were able to perform simple physical and communication tasks.
-The tests were determined to not cause long- or short-term harm although tolerance was quite subjective, with only the most motivated non-pilots capable of completing tests.
+The tests were determined not to cause long- or short-term harm although tolerance was quite subjective, with only the most motivated non-pilots capable of completing tests.
 The record for peak experimental horizontal g-force tolerance is held by acceleration pioneer John Stapp, in a series of rocket sled deceleration experiments culminating in a late 1954 test in which he was clocked in a little over a second from a land speed of Mach 0.9.
 He survived a peak "eyeballs-out" acceleration of 46.2 times the acceleration of gravity, and more than 25 g0 for 1.1 seconds, proving that the human body is capable of this.
 Stapp lived another 45 years to age 89 without any ill effects.

-The highest recorded g-force experienced by a human who survived was during the 2003 IndyCar Series finale at Texas Motor Speedway on October 12, 2003 in the 2003 Chevy 500 when the car driven by Kenny Bräck made wheel-to-wheel contact with Tomas Scheckter's car.
+The highest recorded g-force experienced by a human who survived was during the 2003 IndyCar Series finale at Texas Motor Speedway on 12 October 2003, in the 2003 Chevy 500 when the car driven by Kenny Bräck made wheel-to-wheel contact with Tomas Scheckter's car.
 This immediately resulted in Bräck's car impacting the catch fence that would record a peak of 214 g0.